JKirchartz/jkirchartz.github.com/_posts/2009-07-02-simple-jquery-div-slideshow.md

     startSlides(1, 4, 5000);
 {% endhighlight %}

+I chose 850 as a delay offset on the fade-in because it meshes well with jquery's default timing.
 You can fiddle with the numbers as you see fit.

-Enjoy.
+If you need more power, check out Malsup's [Cycle](http://www.malsup.com/jquery/cycle/) plugin.